How to Check on Your Elderly Parent Living Alone

 The Bottom Line

 You shouldn’t have to choose between your peace of mind and your parent’s independence.
-The right tools let you know your parent is safe without hovering over them.
+The right tools let you know they’re safe without hovering.